February 22, 2021

 Don’t go outside right after your shower with wet hair

 Not only do you put yourself at risk for getting a cold with wet hair in freezing cold temperatures, but it could also damage your hair and cause breakage.
 Taking a break from using heat on your hair can also protect it during the winter months and help it to become stronger and grow.
 A good way to prevent going outside with wet hair and using heat on your hair is to shower at night and let your hair air dry and relax overnight.
+Check out our article on tips for healthier hair.

 Is static-y hair driving you nuts?